Mumbai: Man bleeds to death as auto skids on Mrinal Gore flyover

-Rickshaw driver flees the spot, leaving 58-year-old lying on the road for 30 minutes before the police and ambulance arrived
+Auto rickshaw driver flees the accident spot, leaving the 58-year-old victim lying on the road, in a pool of blood for 30 minutes, before the police and ambulance arrive

 Just two months after it was opened, the Mrinal Gore flyover in Goregaon witnessed a deadly accident yesterday after an auto rickshaw driver lost control of his vehicle on the wet, slippery road.
 One of the passengers – a 58-year-old man – lost his life after another vehicle rammed into the auto from behind and knocked it on its side.